sudohainguyen/mini-lakehouse/README.md

 # Mini Data Lakehouse

-Build your data lakehouse at home with k8s and helm
+Build your data lakehouse at home, with open source components to power machine learning feature store and data visualization.

 ## General Architecture